khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

 -rw-r--r-- 1 vagrant vagrant 10753624 Mar 29 19:06 tracee.bpf.o
 ```

-You can now run Tracee and see events printed to the standard output in a tabular format:
+You can now run Tracker and see events printed to the standard output in a tabular format:

 ```console
 sudo ./dist/tracee